dafny-lang/dafny/docs/DafnyRef/Specifications.md

 ## 5.7.
 Auto-generated boilerplate specifications

-AutoContracts is an experimental feature that will fill much of the dynamic-frames boilerplate into a class.
-From the user's perspective, what needs to be done is simply:
+AutoContracts is an experimental feature that inserts much of the dynamic-frames boilerplate into a class.
+The user simply
-- mark the class with `{:autocontracts}`
+- marks the class with `{:autocontracts}` and
-- declare a function (or predicate) called Valid()
+- declares a function (or predicate) called Valid().

-AutoContracts will then:
+AutoContracts then

-- Declare, unless there already exist members with these names:
+- Declares, unless there already exist members with these names:
 ```dafny
   ghost var Repr: set(object)
   predicate Valid()
 ```

-- For function/predicate `Valid()`, insert:
+- For function/predicate `Valid()`, inserts
 ```dafny
   reads this, Repr
   ensures Valid() ==> this in Repr
 ```
-- Into body of `Valid()`, insert (at the beginning of the body):
+- Into body of `Valid()`, inserts (at the beginning of the body)
 ```dafny
   this in Repr && null !in Repr
 ```
-  and also insert, for every array-valued field `A` declared in the class:
+  and also inserts, for every array-valued field `A` declared in the class:
 ```dafny
   (A != null ==> A in Repr) &&
 ```
-  and for every field `F` of a class type `T` where `T` has a field called `Repr`, also insert:
+  and for every field `F` of a class type `T` where `T` has a field called `Repr`, also inserts:
 ```dafny
   (F != null ==> F in Repr && F.Repr SUBSET Repr && this !in Repr && F.Valid())
 ```
   except, if `A` or `F` is declared with `{:autocontracts false}`, then the implication will not be added.
-- For every constructor, add:
+- For every constructor, adds:
 ```
   ensures Valid() && fresh(Repr)
 ```
-- At the end of the body of the constructor, add:
+- At the end of the body of the constructor, adds
 ```
    Repr := {this};
    if (A != null) { Repr := Repr + {A}; }